 The right Communication to the person addicted –

-When the individual who is addicted comes into treatment it is very essential for the family to come into counseling and receive parallel treatment themselves with the family therapist .
-It is very important for them to realise through therapy that they are solely responsible for their emotions and the way they feel , it is a choice.
-This realisation and sense of responsibility makes them self- reliant and not emotionally dependent on the person who suffers from addiction.
+When the individual who is addicted comes into treatment it is very essential for the family to come into counseling and receive parallel treatment themselves with the family therapist.
+It is very important for them to realize through therapy that they are solely responsible for their emotions and the way they feel, it is a choice.
+This realization and sense of responsibility makes them self- reliant and not emotionally dependent on the person who suffers from addiction.

 If therapy is received then :-

-The communication After the loved one comes back home after the right treatment- It is very natural at this time for the co-dependent to feel that this individual who was an absentee father/mother , an absentee son/daughter, an absentee husband/wife suddenly wants to take on and participate in all these roles .
-It takes time for the co -dependent family to accept and acknowledge this apparent sudden shift in paradigm.
-It is not easy for them then to leave their control over the house, the children, the business, over the finances .
+The communication After the loved one comes back home after the right treatment- It is very natural at this time for the co-dependent to feel that this individual who was an absentee father/mother, an absentee son/daughter, an absentee husband/wife suddenly wants to take on and participate in all these roles.
+It takes time for the co-dependent family to accept and acknowledge this apparent sudden shift in paradigm.
+It is not easy for them than to leave their control over the house, the children, the business, over the finances.
 This is due to their past experiences with the individual when they were drinking and using.
-If they have not received help and worse if they have not accepted help for themselves, the spouse , parent or children of the dependent continue to look at the addict who is now in recovery with “ old eyes” . the past is brought up frequently and thrown at them in arguments and conversations.
+If they have not received help and worse if they have not accepted help for themselves, the spouse, parent, or children of the dependent continue to look at the addict who is now in recovery with “ old eyes”. the past is brought up frequently and thrown at them in arguments and conversations.

 It has to be understood by the one who has received help for his addiction that his recovery is not dependent on the support or lack of support from the family and loved ones.

 The right communication post treatment-